Pine Mountain Settlement School

 Mr. Daniel M. Lord …………………… New York City

 Mrs. Celia Cathcart Holton ……………… London, Ohio

 Miss Margaret McCutchen ……….
 North Plainfield, N. J.

-To give industrial, moral, and intellectual education, Christian, but non-sectarian; to serve as a social centre in an isolated, intensely rural neighborhood; to further by teaching and by the wise use of its own 450 acres of land, the agricultural and economic development of the country.
+To give industrial, moral, and intellectual education, Christian, but non-sectarian; to serve as a social center in an isolated, intensely rural neighborhood; to further by teaching and by the wise use of its own 450 acres of land, the agricultural and economic development of the country.

 The annual scholarship is $150.00.
 Any sum from $5.00 to $150.00 will give one a share in the education of a boy or girl.
 The School prefers to follow the method used in colleges and similar institutions, where the recipient of money is not known to the donor.
-By work on the farm, in the dairy, the garden, the workshop, the kitchen and cottages the children pay back to the School as much of the cost of their maintenance as their age and skill allow.
+By work on the farm, in the dairy, the garden, the workshop, the kitchen, and cottages the children pay back to the School as much of the cost of their maintenance as their age and skill allow.

 Back to CATALOG INDEX